kartikeysharma95UZH/ma-thesis/Model-inference/README.md

-# Text Generation with Hugging Face Models
+# Text Generation with Domain Adapted Models

 This project demonstrates text generation using Hugging Face models for different language tasks.
 It includes three models: noun completion in English, noun completion in German, and phrase expansion in German.